 Entry Fee: None.

-How To Reach: The Shettihalli church can be easily accessed via road and railways.
+How To Reach: The Shettihalli church can be easily accessed via road and railway.
 Buses are available for Shettihalli from Bangalore, Mangalore and Mysore.
 Additionally, local buses regularly ply from Hassan’s bus station to the Shettihalli church.
 The bus will drop you on a road leading to the church, from there it’s a 10 min walk to reach the chapel ruins.
 The Mysore Junction Railway Station is the closest railway station to Hassan which is approximately 40 km from Shettihalli.

 Accommodation nearby: Ashirvad Estate, The Rappa, Kudidake Homestay, Hemavathi Resorts etc.